explainers-by-googlers/cross-origin-storage/README.md

 The Cache API is fundamentally modeled around the concepts of `Request` or URL strings, and `Response`, for example, `Cache.match()` or `Cache.put()`.
 In contrast, what makes COS unique is that it uses file hashes as the keys to files to avoid duplicates.

+### Solve the problem only for AI models

+AI models are admittedly the biggest motivation for working on COS, so one alternative would be to solve the problem exclusively for AI models, for example, by offering a storage mechanism on the `self.ai.*` namespace that Chrome is experimenting with in the context of built-in AI APIs like the [Prompt API](https://github.com/webmachinelearning/prompt-api) proposal.
+Two questions arise in the context: First, how would it be enforced that files are really AI models?
+Second, `self.ai.*` is explicitly focused on built-in AI APIs where the model is provided by the browser and not by the developer.
+Given this background, this approach doesn't seem like a great fit, and, maybe more importantly, the other use cases are well worth solving, too.

 ## Stakeholder feedback / opposition

 - **Web Developers**: Positive feedback for enabling sharing large files without repeated downloads, particularly in the context of huge AI models, SQLite databases, offline storage archive files, and large Wasm modules.